 You have to be honest with yourself; you’ll know if things have moved from being a hobby to running a business.
 Don’t try to kid yourself or HMRC that you are not trading.
 If you don’t register your business with HMRC you could incur a failure to notify penalty which may cost you up to 100% of the tax due as well as still having to pay that tax!

-So as soon as you start to trade get registered with HMRC.
+So as soon as you start to trade get registered for taxes and make sure that you complete your returns on time.

 Sole Trader or Limited Company